September 15, 2020//Ellen Neveux

 Access to sensitive data should be as limited as possible.
 Limitation begins by identifying the individuals who require access to the data and the means by which that access will be provided.

 The smaller the access pool (both in terms of authorized users and access methods), the easier it is to secure the data.
-This limitation process requires careful balancing between organizational efficiency and security.
+This limitation process requires a careful balancing between organizational efficiency and security.
 An error in either direction can be catastrophic.
 Important considerations include: what data must be accessed remotely; the implications of BYOD (bring your own device) policies; the use of removable storage; and whether the client will require real-time access.

 Your company has numerous physical locks, security cameras, and alarms in place to stop intruders, trespassers, and thieves.
 The first step in securing digital information and intellectual property is to ensure you have a firewall in place to help prevent network intrusion and data theft.